Nhrot22230/GraphV/README.md

 # GraphV - Interactive Graph Visualization

 GraphV is a lightweight and interactive graph visualization tool implemented in C using the [Raylib](https://www.raylib.com/) library.
 It allows users to create, manipulate, and visualize graphs with intuitive mouse and keyboard interactions.
+Just works for Linux :c.

 ## Table of Contents